-NASA TT utilizes a car classification system that is easy to understand, and gives HPDE-4 drivers a taste of competition by allowing them to compete for top lap times, in advanced, open passing run sessions, against similarly prepared cars for awards, prizes, and recognition.
+NASA Time Trial utilizes a car classification system that is easy to understand, and gives HPDE 4 drivers a taste of competition by allowing them to compete for top lap times in advanced, open-passing run sessions against similarly prepared cars for awards, prizes, and recognition.

 Visit NASA Time Trial website for more information.